Car Insurance for Food Delivery Drivers: DoorDash, Uber Eats & More

 Does Instacart provide insurance for its shoppers?

-Instacart does not provide meaningful commercial auto insurance for its independent contractor shoppers.
-Drivers are expected to maintain their own valid auto insurance.
-Since personal policies exclude commercial use, Instacart drivers are strongly advised to obtain a delivery endorsement or commercial auto policy to avoid uncovered claims during active shopping trips.
+Instacart does not provide commercial auto insurance for its independent contractor shoppers.
+Drivers are expected to maintain their own valid personal auto insurance, which in most cases will not cover delivery-related accidents due to the commercial use exclusion.
+Instacart shoppers are strongly advised to obtain a delivery endorsement or commercial auto policy to avoid uncovered claims during active shopping trips.
+Grubhub drivers are in the same position — only occupational accident insurance is provided for driver injuries, with no auto liability or vehicle damage protection.

 What happens if I get in an accident while delivering without proper insurance?

-Your personal insurer will likely deny the claim citing the commercial use exclusion.
-The platform's coverage — if available — may only cover third-party liability during active deliveries and will not pay for your vehicle repairs or medical bills.
+Your personal insurer will likely deny the claim by citing the commercial use exclusion.
+The platform's coverage — if applicable — may only cover third-party liability during active deliveries and will not pay for your vehicle repairs or your own medical bills.
 You become personally responsible for all costs, which can include vehicle repairs, medical expenses, and legal judgments from lawsuits.
-If a court issues a judgment against you, your wages and personal assets can be garnished to satisfy it.
+A court judgment against you can result in wage garnishment or liens on your personal assets to satisfy the debt.

 Compare Car Insurance Rates in Ohio